Louisiana: Economy

 From 2010 to 2020, Louisiana's gross state product increased from $213.6 billion to $253.3 billion, the 26th highest in the United States at the time.
 As of 2020, its GSP is greater than the GDPs of Greece, Peru, and New Zealand.
 Ranking 41st in the United States with a per capita personal income of $30,952 in 2014, its residents per capita income decreased to $28,662 in 2019.
 The median household income was $51,073, while the national average was $65,712 at the 2019 American Community Survey.
 In July 2017, the state's unemployment rate was 5.3%; it decreased to 4.4% in 2019.

 Louisiana has three personal income tax brackets, ranging from 2% to 6%.
 The state sales tax rate is 4.45%, and parishes can levy additional sales tax on top of this.
 The state also has a use tax, which includes 4% to be distributed to local governments.
 Property taxes are assessed and collected at the local level.
 Louisiana is a subsidized state, and Louisiana taxpayers receive more federal funding per dollar of federal taxes paid compared to the average state.
 Per dollar of federal tax collected in 2005, Louisiana citizens received approximately $1.78 in the way of federal spending.
 This ranks the state fourth highest nationally and represents a rise from 1995 when Louisiana received $1.35 per dollar of taxes in federal spending (ranked seventh nationally).
 Neighboring states and the amount of federal spending received per dollar of federal tax collected were: Texas ($0.94), Arkansas ($1.41), and Mississippi ($2.02).
 Federal spending in 2005 and subsequent years since has been exceptionally high due to the recovery from Hurricane Katrina.
+Nearly a third of Louisianans are Medicaid recipients.